uptane/uptane-standard/uptane-standard.md

 ## Design Requirements

-The design requirements for this document are goverened by three principal parameters:
+The design requirements for this document are governed by three principal parameters:

 * to clearly mandate the design and implementation steps that are security critical and must be followed as is, while offering flexibility in the implementation of non-critical steps.
 In this manner, users can adapt to support different use models and deployment scenarios.
 * to delineate best practices to ensure that, should a vehicle be attacked, an attacker is forced to compromise many different systems.